 So many of my DIY projects remind me of God’s capacity to transform our brokenness and renew our hearts.
 If you are a work-in-progress, just like I am, check out the Renovate Your Faith Devotional at the bottom of each DIY and home décor post.
 Click here to get a weekly reminder of new posts by adding your email address.

-Step 2: To Get The Raw Wood Look, Prime First
+Step 2: To Get A Natural Wood Finish, Prime First

 Before you get started, you want to be sure to prime the existing surface with Zinsser Cover Stain.
 (Use this even if you are painting on raw wood because otherwise the glaze will soak into the wood too easily making it hard to work with…ask me how I know!)

-You can use this process on any material including painted wood, stained wood, laminate or even metal.
+You can use this process on any material including painted wood, stained wood, wood products like laminate or even metal.
 But we want to make sure our new raw wood finish adheres well to the existing surface.

-Brush the primer on in the direction of the grain.
+Brush the primer on in the direction of the natural grain of the wood.
+Since we don’t have an actual wood grain, brush in the direction of the longest edge.
 The brush strokes will resemble the raised surface of wood grain.
 (If your piece is laminate or metal, it won’t have a true wood grain, so brush along parallel to the longest edge.)

-Let this coat dry 4 hours before adding the base coat.
+Let this coat dry for 4 hours before adding the base coat.

 Brush on a thick coat of the base coat (Sherwin Williams Flax Seed) in the direction of the grain.
 If it doesn’t completely cover and a little of the primer seeps through, that’s completely fine.
 That will add to the final look of our raw wood finish and you shouldn’t need a second coat.